Aquaponics Water Testing

 General Hardness (GH) and Carbonate Hardness (KH)

 Calcium and magnesium make up general hardness, both these minerals are essential for the health of fish, plants and bacteria.
 Carbonates of different minerals, including calcium, magnesium and potassium, make up carbonate hardness.
 Rain water is pure and does not contain minerals.
-Adding 10ml of eco-flo dolomite per 100L of rainwater will raise GH and KH to a level which is suitable for Aquaponics.
+Adding Potassium Bicarbonate and Bloom Cal-Mag to rainwater will raise GH and KH to a level which is suitable for Aquaponics.

 The level of GH and KH in tap water varies, depending on its water source.
 Different water has different GH and KH levels, the API GH & KH Test can determine the GH and KH of both your aquaponic water as well as your water source.
-The ideal GH and KH level in an aquaponic system is 4 degrees (Using an API GH Test Kit).
+The ideal GH and KH level in an aquaponic system is 4 degrees (using an API GH Test Kit).
 If the GH or KH is higher than 8 degrees, half of the aquaponic water can be replaced with rainwater to reduce GH and KH levels half.
-We recommend adding Eco-Flo Dolomite when the GH and KH level reaches 2 degrees.
+We recommend adding Potassium Bicarbonate and Bloom Cal-Mag when the GH and KH level reaches 2 degrees.
+The Aquaponics Water Test Calculator will tell you what you need to add to get your system back into balance.

 Water in an aquaponics system is often low in potassium; plants show this deficiency with dying leaf edges and holes in older leaves.
 This deficiency is due to aquaponic fish food not containing a surplus of potassium to supply enough nutrients for both fish and plants.
 Potassium is important because it is involved in the respiration and carbohydrate system, which if functioning properly supports a healthy plant.
 Potassium can be added to an aquaponic system in either organic or inorganic form.
 Foods such as spinach, chard, kale and soybeans are rich in potassium and can be added to home-made aquaponic fish food to introduce organically-encapsulated potassium into the system.
 Alternately, Potassium Bicarbonate or Potassium Hydroxide (Hy-gen pH Up) can be added.